petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

    !!! warning
        You can use relationship-type properties in your schema to define relationships between entities.
 The created entities can be related to existing object entries through their ID.

        Although you can define related entities as properties, the values provided for these related entities in the POST request are ignored.
-So, it's not possible to create related entities when creating a new entry using the POST method.
+Therefore, it's not possible to create related entities when creating a new entry using the POST method.

        <!-- Waiting on LPD-1184 for this feature.
 Then, I can remove this admonition. - Eric -->

 1. (Optional) Select the *Response Body Schema*.
 [Create a Schema](#creating-and-managing-schemas) and apply it to the endpoint to define the structure and format of the data that the server sends back to the client in response to the POST request.

-   If you don't select a Response Body Schema, an empty response is returned when the API is executed successfully.
+   If you don't select a response body schema, an empty response is returned when the API is executed successfully.

 Once the endpoint is created, you can see it on your API explorer page `http://localhost:8080/o/api`.